USDA-ARS-GBRU/Cotton_CUPA-CURE_UnknownGenes/README.md

 #### Basic use-case

+* Extracting unnannoted or unknown genes from an annotation file.
 * One of the analyzed genome annotation files is included as a sample data set.
 * The first command with the output and input variables replaced is provided below.
 ```